u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/rental.rst

 .. image:: rental/rental-pricing-example.png
    :align: center
-   :alt: Example of rental pricing configuration in Odoo Rental
+   :alt: Example of rental pricing configuration in Thrive Bureau ERP Rental

 .. tip::
    Under *Reservations*, you can add fines for any *Extra Hour* or *Extra Day*.
 You can also set a